jpravetz/epdoc-logger/README.md

 Logging is done by one of these methods:

-1. Directly calling the Logger's logMessage function
+1. Directly calling the Logger's ```logMessage``` function
-2. Using Logger.get() to create a logging object and calling methods on that object (as shown in above examples)
+2. Using ```Logger.get()``` to create a logging object and calling methods on that object (as shown in above examples)
-3. Creating your own logging object that exposes it's own methods, then use this object to call logMethod
+3. By creating your own logging object that exposes it's own methods, then use this object to call ```logMethod```

 If you are creating your own logging object, use Logger's logging object as an example.
-You can also find an example in the Armor5 Admin Console where a middleware module extends the express.js response object with logging methods.
+You can also find an example in the middleware modules that extend the express.js response object with logging methods.

 ### The logMessage Function ##

-The logMessage function gives you a direct API into the queue of logging messages that are to be output.
+The ```logMessage``` function directly adds a log message to the log message queue.
-This function is used by the Logging Object (next section) and by your custom logging objects.
+This function is used by the _Logging Object_ (next section) and by any custom logging objects that you may choose to create.

 ```javascript
 var Logger = require('logger');